History of the Buffalo Bills: 2020

 As the number two seed in the AFC, the Bills hosted their first home playoff game in 24 years, against the Indianapolis Colts.
-The Bills won 27-24, their first playoff win in 25 years.
+The Bills won 27–24, their first playoff win in 25 years.

-The Bills went on to defeat the Baltimore Ravens 17–3 in the Divisional round, advancing to the AFC Championship round.
+The Bills went on to defeat the Baltimore Ravens 17–3 in the divisional round, advancing to the AFC Championship round.
 The Bills re-matched against the Chiefs in their first AFC Championship game since the 1993–94 season, but were defeated 38–24.

 2021

-In the offseason, Allen signed a 6-year, $258 million contract extension with the Bills, keeping him on the team until 2027.
+In the offseason, Allen signed a 6-year, $258 million contract extension with the Bills, keeping him on the team through 2028.
 To back him up, Buffalo signed former Chicago Bears quarterback Mitchell Trubisky to a 1-year deal, replacing the departing Matt Barkley.
 In an effort to bolster their defense, the Bills drafted defensive linemen including Gregory Rousseau and Carlos "Boogie" Basham.

 After a week 1 loss to the Pittsburgh Steelers, the Bills won the next four games in dominant fashion, which included two shutout wins and a victory over the Chiefs, before some midseason struggles, including an upset loss to the Urban Meyer-coached Jacksonville Jaguars.
 Following a close loss to the Tom Brady-led Tampa Bay Buccaneers, the Bills closed out the season with another 4-game winning streak, including their third win over the Patriots in two years, to clinch their second consecutive AFC East division title despite failing to match their 13–3 record from the previous year.
 Buffalo also finished with the league's top defense in several metrics.

 Claiming the 3rd seed with an 11–6 record, the Bills hosted New England in the wild card round, winning 47–17 as they scored a touchdown on all their offensive possessions aside from the final kneeldowns and never punted or turned the ball over, a first in NFL history.
 They faced Kansas City in the playoffs again during the divisional round.
 In what would become regarded as one of the greatest playoff games in recent NFL history, the Chiefs won 42–36 in overtime.
 Despite another playoff loss to Kansas City, Josh Allen played well, at one point out-performing Chiefs quarterback Patrick Mahomes until the final 13 seconds and overtime.